Pension freedoms explained

 The freedoms don’t apply to Defined Benefit (DB) pensions.
 These are a different type of workplace pension, as the amount of income you receive is linked to your salary and length of service.

-Whichever option you choose, you should think carefully about how much money you take from your pension.
-The money needs to last the whole of your retirement, which might be longer than you think.
+Whatever option you choose, think about how much money you’ll need to make your pension last throughout retirement.
+Your pension savings need to last throughout your retirement, which could be longer than expected.

 Withdraw money from your pension as cash